Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 Is it Possible to Test Rhodium Purity With Magnets?

-Also, it’s impossible to test any object that’s made of an rhodium+ some other metal alloy.
+It’s impossible to magnet test any object that’s made from rhodium+ some other metal alloy.

 Because other metals are either magnetic or not, and in botch cases you won’t know which metal is responding or not responding to your magnet.